 Categories

-Nanci Griffith is a popular singer/songwriter who came to prominence in the 1980’s.
+Nanci Griffith was a popular singer/songwriter who came to prominence in the 1980s.
 I bought one of her albums recorded in 1988 and then tracked back to discover more and more of her music.
 She wrote and performed her first song at the age of twelve.

 Griffith was the daughter of musical parents, and she spent her childhood involved with theater and literature as well as music.
 She began playing clubs around Austin at the tender age of 14 and continued to perform during her college years at the University of Texas, as well as during her stint as a kindergarten teacher in the mid-’70s.
 Nanci finally decided to make music her full-time ambition in 1977.